joeldbaptista/eel/README.md

 }
 ```

-The current implementation allows recursion, without forward declaration; the examples `factorial.eel` and `fibonacci.eel`
+The current implementation allows recursion, as exemplified in the examples `factorial.eel` and `fibonacci.eel`.
-show how recursion is used in `eel`; for `fibonacci.eel`:
+The next snippet is extracted from `fibonacci.eel`:

 ```javascript
 fibo(n) {